The Heritage Centre will be closed to the public until further notice to allow for vital improvement works.

 Make a donation

-To donate an object to our museums please contact us for an appointment with the Museums Assistant at the Heritage Centre to discuss.
+To donate an object to our museums please contact us for an appointment.

 Future Museum is built around the key areas that make the south-west distinctive from the rest of Scotland – its people, industries and arts.
 The website provides free access to the museum collections of Ayrshire and Dumfries & Galloway.